Ashish0623/TutorialToken-TUT-/readme.md

 ## Deployment
 To deploy this contract, provide an initial token supply as a constructor argument.
 Once deployed, the deploying address becomes the owner, holding the total supply of tokens.

-## Usage
-### Token Transfers
-- Use the `transfer` function to send tokens to another address.
-- Use the `approve` and `transferFrom` functions to allow spending on behalf of another user.

-### Rewarding Creators
-- The owner can reward content creators by calling the `rewardCreator` function, specifying the creator's address, a tutorial URL, and the reward amount.

----